cognitedata/cognite-sdk-js/guides/authentication.md

 ## CDF auth flow

-CDF auth flow, also called _legacy auth flow_ is a deprecated method of getting access to CDF-projects.
+CDF auth flow, also called _legacy auth flow_, is a deprecated method of getting access to CDF projects.
 It is the predecessor of _OIDC_, OpenId Connect.

-This describes the legacy flow for the user using your application:
+The legacy flow for the user using your application:

-1. The user is using your app on this URL: `https://my-app.com/some/path?someQuery=someValue`
+1. The user uses your app on this URL: `https://my-app.com/some/path?someQuery=someValue`
-2. The SDK redirect the user to the project's identity provider
+2. The SDK redirects the user to the project's identity provider.
-3. After a successful log in the browser will redirect the user back to the URL `https://my-app.com/some/path?someQuery=someValue&access_token=someToken&id_token=someToken`
+3. After a successful login, the browser redirects the user to the URL: `https://my-app.com/some/path?someQuery=someValue&access_token=someToken&id_token=someToken`
-4. The app will initialize again and `createClientWithOAuth` will be called again
+4. The app initializes again and calls `createClientWithOAuth` again
-5. The SDK now sees the query parameters `access_token` and `id_token` in the URL.
-It will parse them and remove them from the URL
+5. The SDK sees the query parameters `access_token` and `id_token` in the URL.
+It parses them and removes them from the URL
-6. The SDK is now authenticated (using the access token from the URL)
+6. The SDK is authenticated (using the access token from the URL)

 There are two ways to authenticate using the CDF auth flow:

 - [With redirect](#legacy-authentication-with-redirects)
 - [With pop-up](#legacy-authentication-with-pop-up)

-### Legacy Authentication with redirects
+### Legacy authentication with redirects

-When doing authentication with redirects the browser window will be redirected to the identity provider for the user to sign in.
-After signing in, the browser window will be redirected back to your application.
+When authenticating with redirects, the browser window is redirected to the identity provider for the user to sign in.
+After signing in, the browser window redirects back to your application.

 #### Example